University of Manchester: Post-merger (2004 to present)

 In August 2012, it was announced that the university's Faculty of Engineering and Physical Sciences had been chosen to be the "hub" location for a new BP International Centre for Advanced Materials, as part of a $100 million initiative to create industry-changing materials.
 The centre will be aimed at advancing fundamental understanding and use of materials across a variety of oil and gas industrial applications and will be modelled on a hub and spoke structure, with the hub located at Manchester, and the spokes based at the University of Cambridge, Imperial College London, and the University of Illinois at Urbana–Champaign.

-In 2020 the university saw a series of student rent strikes and protests in opposition to the university's handling of the COVID-19 pandemic, rent levels, and living conditions in the university's halls of residence.
+In 2020 the university saw a series of student rent strikes and protests in opposition to the university's handling of the COVID-19 pandemic, rent levels and living conditions in the university's halls of residence.
 The protests ended with a negotiated rent reduction.

 In 2023, a second rent strike and student protest in opposition to the university's rent price and living conditions in the halls of residence started.
+The protests included occupations, marches and student's withholding their rent in University accommodation.
+The university's response to the protests included using bailiffs to evict occupiers and taking disciplinary action against some occupiers.
+Despite outcry from the students, which included a referendum where 97% of students voted for the university to reduce rent prices, the following year the university continued to increase rent prices for its students.
+Some of the university-owned accommodation increased by up to 10% in rent price, compared to the previous year.

 Campus

 The university's main site contains most of its facilities and is often referred to as the campus, however Manchester is not a campus university as the concept is commonly understood.
 It is centrally located in the city and its buildings are integrated into the fabric of Manchester, with non-university buildings and major roads between.

-The campus occupies an area shaped roughly like a boot: the foot of which is aligned roughly south-west to north-east and is joined to the broader southern part of the boot by an area of overlap between former UMIST and former VUM buildings; it comprises two parts: